 Which is the best way to calculate the current division in a circuit?

-The Current Divider Calculator simplifies the computation of current distribution in parallel circuits.
-You can input simply relevant values, and the calculator provides the output currents for each branch.
+The Current Divider Calculator simplifies the computation of current distribution in parallel circuits, making it easier to analyze the amount of current flowing through each branch.
+You can input simply relevant values, and the calculator provides the output currents in a parallel circuit for each branch.

 What is a Current Divider Circuit?